 How many jars did you use?

-I used about 10 jars of paint, and 3 jars of primer.
+I used about 10 jars of Satin Enamel paint.
 DecoArt states on the label that a jar will cover about 20 square feet, and I found this to be accurate.

 How many coats of paint did you put on?

 I used one coat of primer, and 2-3 light coats of paint.
 That is, most of the cabinets got 2 coats of paint, but certain spots required a 3rd touch up.
 And as I mentioned above, I wish I would have done a third coat on a few of the more high-traffic edges.

 Don’t you still have to sand between coats?

 The label recommends lightly sanding between coats, but I totally skipped this step.
 I wanted to see how it turned out with no sanding, and the results were great.
 So I feel confident saying that this is a completely sanding-free process.